Co-Yonaka/MultiPropReg/README.md

 ```
 The format of the instruction you should enter in the terminal is as follows:

-You should enter the following command in your terminal:

 ```
 python -m MultiPropReg.scripts.test \